tresinformal/drakkar/doc/game_design.md

 Drakkar is a multiplayer game featuring dragons of different colours trying to chase and eat one another.
 The game resembles [agar.io](https://agar.io/) with the addition of a Rock-Paper-Scissor dynamic via the RGB colours.

+The goals and rules of the game are described here.
+We aim to make the design described in this doc come to life, and should refrain from working on things that do not fall in its scope.
+Any new feature or idea should be discussed first, then if received positively should be included in the design doc.

 ## General Principle
 There are three players.
 Each player controls a disc-shaped dragon of one of three colours: red, green, and blue.
 Every colour is strong against another one and weak against the third one.